-Navios enters into COA's with major industrial end users of bulk products, primarily in the steel, energy and grain sectors.
-These contracts are entered into not only with a view to making profit but also as a means of maintaining relationships, obtaining market information and continuing a market presence in this market segment.
-Navios has adopted a strategy of entering into COA's to carry freight into known loading areas, such as the US Gulf and the Gulf of St. Lawrence, where subsequent spot or voyage charters can be obtained.
+Navios enters into COAs with major industrial end users of bulk products, primarily in the steel, energy and grain sectors.
+These contracts are entered into with a view to making profit, while also as a means of maintaining relationships, obtaining market information and continuing a market presence in this market segment.
+Navios has adopted a strategy of entering into COAs to carry freight into known loading areas, such as the US Gulf and the Gulf of St. Lawrence, where subsequent spot or voyage charters can be obtained.

-Navios may enter into FFA's as economic hedges relating to identifiable ship and/or cargo positions and as economic hedges of transactions that Navios expects to carry out in the normal course of its shipping business.
-By using FFA's, Navios manages the financial risk associated with fluctuating market conditions.
+Navios may enter into FFAs as economic hedges relating to identifiable ship and/or cargo positions and as economic hedges of transactions that Navios expects to carry out in the normal course of its shipping business.
+By using FFAs, Navios manages the financial risk associated with fluctuating market conditions.
 The effectiveness of a hedging relationship is assessed at its inception.
-If an FFA qualifies for hedge accounting, any gain or loss on the FFA is first recognized when measuring the profit or loss of the related transaction.
-However, at September 30, 2005 and 2004 and December 31, 2004 and 2003, none of the open FFA's qualified for hedge accounting, and, accordingly, all gains or losses from FFA's were recorded in the statement of operations.
+If an FFA qualifies for hedge accounting, any gain or loss on the FFA is first recognized when measuring the profit or loss of related transaction.
+However, at June 30, 2005 and 2004 and December 31, 2004 and 2003, none of the open FFAs qualified for hedge accounting, and, accordingly, all gains or losses from FFAs were recorded in the statement of income for the periods.
 FFAs will continue to be so treated and, accordingly, may result in material fluctuations in the results of operations.

-FFA's cover periods generally ranging from one month to one year and are based on time charter rates or freight rates on specific quoted routes.
-FFA's are executed either over-the-counter, between two parties, or through NOS ASA, a Norwegian clearing house.
+FFAs cover periods ranging from one month to one year and are based on time charter rates or freight rates on specific quoted routes.
+FFAs are executed either over-the-counter, between two parties, or through NOS ASA, a Norwegian clearing house.
 FFAs are settled in cash monthly based on publicly quoted indices.
 NOS ASA requires both base and margin collaterals.
 Certain portions of these collateral funds may be restricted at any given time, as determined by NOS ASA.
-On September 30, 2005 and 2004, Navios's restricted cash with NOS ASA was \$1.3 million and \$0 million, respectively.
+On June 30, 2005 and 2004, Navios's restricted cash with NOS ASA was \$2.9 million and \$3.5 million, respectively.
+Restricted cash also included \$0.6 million (2005) and \$0.7 million (2004) held in security in the form of letters of guarantee or letters of credit.
 As of December 31, 2004, and December 31, 2003, Navios's restricted balance with NOS ASA was \$2.8 million and \$0, respectively.
+Also included in restricted cash as of December 31, 2004 and 2003 are amounts held as security in the form of letters of guarantee or letters of credit totaling \$0.745 million and \$0.784 million, respectively.